Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Add-MsolRoleMember.md

 ```

 ### -RoleName
-The name of the role to add members to.
+Specifies the name of the role to which to add members.
-Only users can be added to a role (adding a security group is not supported).
-Either RoleName or RoleObjectId should be provided.
+Specify either the _RoleName_ or _RoleObjectId_ parameter.

 ```yaml
 Type: String